AyoubAlmouzaniNBIS22K/AdvanceWebProject/project_definition_and_planning.md

 Coffee Shop Website Documentation

 -Overview

 This project is a website for a coffee shop aimed at showcasing its unique offerings, attracting customers, and providing essential information about the café.
 The primary goal is to create an engaging and visually appealing platform that reflects the cozy and high-quality atmosphere of the coffee shop while ensuring ease of use for visitors
-.

-Key Features
 --Home Page
 A welcoming introduction to the coffee shop with a tagline emphasizing its uniqueness "The best coffee in Finland".
 Navigation menu linking to key sections: "About Us," "Menu," "Special Items," and "Contact."